THECRAZEDPOTATTO/IQ-Plus-Plus/README.md

 - Added Minecraft Death RGB
 # When
 I will be adding a lot more as I got on in this project

+# Use
+to use this add your custom memory tiggers and link them to a premade light action